|

 many long rhizomes to propagate, with vellus hairs on stems, leaves,

 and calyxes.
-The leaves are opposite, 2-8cm long, 1-2.5cm wide, in a
+The leaves are opposite, 2-8cm long, 1-2.5cm wide, long

-and the segments pointed.
+five segments, and the segments pointed.
 Bloom time: August-October. |